How-to Boost AI Performance in 2026: A Comparison of Fine-Tuning Techniques - TensorFlow vs PyTorch for Optimal Results

 Get started today and see the results for yourself.
 Thousands of creators and professionals are already using it to save hours every week.

-TensorFlow, developed by Google Brain, is a versatile open-source platform that offers a wide range of libraries and tools for building and deploying ML applications.
-TensorFlow provides several techniques for fine-tuning pre-trained models, such as Transfer Learning and Model Pruning.
+Developed by Google Brain, TensorFlow is an open-source platform offering numerous libraries and tools for building and deploying ML applications.
+Let's explore two fine-tuning techniques in TensorFlow – Transfer Learning and Model Pruning.

 Transfer Learning with TensorFlow

-Transfer learning is a popular technique that involves using a pre-trained model as a starting point for your custom task.
-TensorFlow's Keras API makes it easy to implement transfer learning through its built-in functions like load_model and Sequential.
+Transfer learning involves using a pre-trained model as the foundation for your custom task.
+TensorFlow's Keras API simplifies transfer learning through built-in functions like load_model and Sequential.
 Here's an example:

 vgg16 = tf.keras.applications.VGG16(weights='imagenet', include_top=False)